mortizm1988/PhD_accounting_governance/slides.md

 **Accounting profits act as surrogates for economic profits** as long as less costly alternative sources do not provide similar or better information on rents.

-Implicit and explicit Contracts use accounting numbers (Watts & Zimmerman 1986).
+Implicit and explicit contracts rely on accounting information (Watts & Zimmerman, 1986).

 ---
-## Definition of  Financial Accounting information
+## Definition of  Financial Accounting Information
 Bushman & Smith (2003) define it as:
 > Financial accounting information is the product of corporate accounting and external reporting systems that measure and routinely disclose audited, quantitative data concerning the financial position and performance of publicly held firms.
 Audited balance sheets, income statements, and cash-flow statements, along with supporting disclosures, form the foundation of the firm-specific information set available to investors and regulators.